-Description of Assignments:
+Description of Assignments

 Tests: You will have a total of 3 Chapter quizzes.
-Each quiz will readings from the textbook (Connect).
+Each quiz will cover readings from the textbook.
+There will also be 10 Connect quiz assignments.
 Also, you will have a Final Exam at the end of the semester, which covers the chapters covered during this course.

+Written assignment

-Written assignment: This is a three-part assignment that will build upon itself.
+This is a multi-question assignment that will build upon itself.